Every Tree Counts

 Who Can Apply?

-We welcome applications from non-profit organizations and groups interested in leading native tree planting and tree care projects on private land*
+We welcome applications from organizations and groups interested in leading native tree planting and tree care projects on private land*

 while expanding their partnerships, reach, and inclusiveness.
 Please note that one of the applicants or partners must be